 They settle into domestic bliss, but, rather like the ‘action man’ Prince Phillip portrayed by The Crown, a (literally) thrusting Potemkin becomes petulant and bored.
 He wants to Make Russia Great, annex the Crimea, and shag half the population while doing so.

 As Potemkin, Clarke goes from a clean-cut Aussie Don Cossack, to sounding and looking like the Scottish comedian Billy Connolly.

-Poor Catherine can’t live with him, but she can’t live without him.
-Mirren pines for him and distracts herself with toy boys – some procured by Potemkin, who then has the comical nerve to be jealous.
+Poor Catherine can’t live with him, can’t live without him.
+She pines for him and distracts herself with toy boys – some procured by Potemkin, who then has the comical nerve to be jealous.